Shadowlands (video game)

-Shadowlands is a 1992 video game developed by Domark for DOS, Amiga, and Atari ST.
+Shadowlands is a role-playing video game published by Domark in 1992 for MS-DOS, Amiga, and Atari ST.

 Gameplay

 The player controls a party of four adventurers, each of which may be controlled individually; this is sometimes required for puzzle-solving.
 Characters in Shadowlands are governed by four statistics: Combat, Magik, Strength, and Health.
 Characters are aligned to one of four roles: Magician, Warrior, Orc, and Priest.
 Characters must eat and drink, or they may die.
 An important aspect in Shadowlands is light: in dark areas torches are needed for characters to see, and they burn out over time.
 Small creatures, such as rats, follow the player and drain characters' health gradually each turn, and they cannot be killed.
 Scorpions act similarly, but do not follow the player and instead must be avoided.

 Plot

 Shadowlands is a fantasy role-playing game in which the player controls four characters either as a party or as individuals.